WebAssembly/design/BinaryEncoding.md

 The names section does not change execution semantics, and thus is not allocated a section code.
 It is encoded as an unknown section (id `0`) followed by the identification string `"name"`.
 Like all unknown sections, a validation error in this section does not cause validation of the module to fail.
+The name section may appear only once, and only after the [Data section](#Data-section).
 The expectation is that, when a binary WebAssembly module is viewed in a browser or other development environment, the names in this section will be used as the names of functions and locals in the [text format](TextFormat.md).